West Blocton, Alabama

 West Blocton is a town in Bibb County, Alabama, United States.
-At the 2020 census, the population was 1,217.
-The current mayor is Daniel Sims.
+The population was 1,217 at the 2020 census.

 History

 It was built on land once owned by Uriah Smith, near the company town Blocton.
 Many of its non-native residents were immigrants from various European countries, with Italians being the largest, as they came to do mining in the area.
 West Blocton has a neighborhood previously named "Dago Hollow" and now called Little Italy.

 Geography

-West Blocton is located in northern Bibb County at 33°07′05″N 87°07′30″W (33.118733, -87.122875), at the southern terminus of the Appalachian Mountains.
+West Blocton is located in northern Bibb County at 33°07′05″N 87°07′30″W (33.1181748, -87.1249954), at the southern terminus of the Appalachian Mountains.

 It is on a midway point between Birmingham and Tuscaloosa.

 Alabama State Route 5 passes through the town, west of the town center, leading north 7 mi to Woodstock and south 12 mi to Brent and Centreville, the county seat.

 The community is 7 mi south of Interstate 20 and Interstate 59.